randys-review-questions/randys-review-questions.github.io/README.md

 Currently, the website is composed of a bunch of static HTML pages, each containing the HTML for a practice quiz.
-Each of these pages corresponds to a directory within the 'pages' directory.
+Each of these pages corresponds to a directory within the `pages` directory.
 Within that directory, there are at least three files:
  * `index.html`: HTML source for the page, generated from `gen_quiz_pgs.py` in the `scripts` directory.
 Thus, it is not very readable to humans.
 You can copy and paste the code into a beautifier or find a human-written example in